ToshioCP/Gtk4-tutorial/src/sec3.src.md

 You can use any name instead of "activate" in the declaration above.
 The parameters are:

-- self is an instance to which the signal belongs.
+- `self` is an instance to which the signal belongs.
-- user\_data is a data defined in the fourth argument of the `g_signal_connect` function.
+- `user_data` is a data defined in the fourth argument of the `g_signal_connect` function.
-If it is NULL, then you can ignore and leave out the second parameter.
+If it is `NULL`, then you can ignore and leave out the second parameter.

 API reference manual is very important.
 You should see and understand it.